CircuitLaunch/colab_reachy_camera/README.md

 </p>

 ### Calibration

+You can download any grids from the internet.
+One example is [here](https://www.programmersought.com/article/53804218731/).
+If you use this grid, make sure you change the size of the grid as well as the square length.

 Once the launch file is ran, run the following commands.
 If your checkboard has 8 rows and 6 columns, make sure to put 7x5.
 On first terminal, run